Why riding a bike to school is often illegal

 It's a different story elsewhere in the world.
 Chinese children are welcomed on the country's thriving bikeshare systems at age 12.
 In Paris, home to Europe's largest bikeshare program, 14-year-olds are allowed.
 Milan's bikeshare has a set of small bicycles designed to fit children.

-The age minimums for U.S. bikeshare systems is generally 16 or 18 years of age, restricting most highschoolers from riding.
+The age minimums for U.S. bikeshare systems are generally 16 or 18 years of age, restricting most highschoolers from riding.
 How to best set these age minimums is an afterthought.
 A Boston department of transportation spokeswoman told CNN the department wasn't even sure why its bikeshare's age minimum had been set at 16.
-Many defer to the company that operate the bikeshare systems, which are inclined to set high age minimums rather than pay additional insurance costs.
+Many defer to the company that operates their bikeshare system.
+These companies are inclined to set high age minimums rather than pay additional insurance costs.

 Research shows that children who exercise in the morning concentrate better in school.
 When more people rides bikes, air quality improves, aiding everyone's health.
 Having a bicycle also teaches responsibility and confidence.